quantsingularity/AlphaMind/README.md

 | **Architecture Overview** | `docs/architecture.md` | Detailed overview of the microservices architecture |
 | **Development Guidelines** | `docs/development.md` | Guidelines for contributing to the codebase |

-## Contributing

-We welcome contributions to AlphaMind!
-Please see our [Contributing Guidelines](docs/CONTRIBUTING.md) for more information on how to get involved.

 ### Development Guidelines
 | Guideline | Detail |
 | :--- | :--- |